 For example, I attended the Royal Manitoba Theatre Centre for years before I donated to them.
-Likewise, I used the services at the Women’s Health Clinic myself before I started donating to them (and it helped that I care very strongly about their values around women’s rights and that my bestie is very involved with the organization).
+Likewise, I used the services at the Women’s Health Clinic myself before I started donating to them (and it helped that I care very strongly about their values around women’s rights and that a friend was involved with the organization).
 And I also got to know the directors of Winnipeg Harvest (and got to know the organization pretty well, because of my employment at a partner non-profit to them) before I started donating to them, too.

 *cough* shameless plug for the organizations I care about *cough* 😉